zgabievi/laravel-bogpayment/README.md

 #### Step #2

-On this step bank will check that you are ready to accept payment
+On this step bank will check that you are ready to accept payment.

+This process is called **PaymentAvail**.

 ```php
 use Zorb\BOGPayment\BOGPayment;